KevinGoode/ocusf/README.md

 ## Prerequistes
 1. g++
 2. make
-3. cppunit-devel (to build nad run tests)
+3. cppunit-devel (to build and run tests)
 4. gdb (to debug code , tests)

 ## Build